 My dad's original recipe called for the following: ground beef, egg, sliced white bread, whole milk, grated cheese, garlic, fresh parsley and black pepper.

-To keep this vegan version as true to the original, I made the following swaps:
+To keep this version as true to the original, I made the following swaps:

 - I used Impossible Burger ground "meat" in place of the ground beef.

 - I omitted the egg entirely instead of using a replacement.
-Upon testing, I found a vegan egg substitute wasn't necessary in this recipe.
+Upon testing, I found that neither eggs nor a vegan egg substitute would be necessary when using the Impossible "meat."

-- Instead of wheat-based white bread, I used a gluten-free, vegan sliced bread instead.
+- Instead of wheat-based white bread, I used a gluten-free sliced bread instead.
 Of course, if you are not gluten-free, feel free to use non GF sliced bread if you'd like.

 - In place of the whole milk, I used oat milk.
-However, you can use any plant-based milk of your choosing.
+However, you can use any plant-based milk of your choosing or dairy-based milk if you are not vegan or avoiding dairy.
 If you are using oat milk, be sure to check the label for a certified gluten-free brand if necessary.

 - I used vegan Parmesan-style shreds in place of the dairy-based grated cheese.
-You can use grated vegan Parmesan as well.
+You can use grated vegan Parmesan or dairy-based Parmesan as well.

 - Garlic, parsley and black pepper all remained the same.